Day-Trip Checklist

 -

-- Camera and gear with extra battery
+- Camera and gear with extra batteries

 - Small books and guidebooks (guides carry maps and any necessary navigating tools)